 Angina (chest pain), pressure, and discomfort are common in people with heart disease.
 Pain can sometimes be felt in the neck, jaw, abdomen, or back.
 Pain may radiate down the left arm, or the limbs may feel, numb, weak or cold.
 Some types of heart disease can cause intense pain in the limbs due to blood clots blocking arteries.

 Fatigue and weakness are common symptoms in heart disease.
 The heart is working harder than ever, but the body may not be receiving enough blood and oxygen.
 You may feel especially tired after exercise or exertion.

-People with heart disease may experience shortness of breath or trouble breathing.
+People with heart disease may experience shortness of breath (SOB) or trouble breathing.
 You may notice breathing difficulties only with exertion, or even at rest.
 You may feel lightheaded or dizzy, like you are going to faint.
 You may even faint.
 A dry or persistent cough may also be a symptom of heart disease.

 Heart disease may cause sweating.
 If your skin is not receiving enough blood and oxygen, it may appear pale grey or blue – especially your lips and nails.
 Some people with heart failure develop a rash on their legs.
 People with heart infections may have red or tender spots on their hands or feet, and their fingernails may have small red, purple or brown spots or streaks.
 Heart disease can cause the fingernails to appear clubbed, with fingertips rounded upward.

 If your heart is having trouble pumping blood around your body, you may notice swelling in the legs, abdomen, or around the eyes.
 Swelling may also occur in the hands, ankles, or feet.